crashoverride777/swifty-ads/README.md

 NOTE:

-Make sure to include your mediation networks when setting up SwiftyAd (see How To Use)
+Make sure to include your mediation networks when setting up SwiftyAd (see Usage-> Add SwiftyAds.plist)

 ## Create AdMob account